SAP/abap-to-json/docs/advanced.md

 WRITE: lv_val.
 ```

+## Optimized type generation
+From PL19 it is possible to use the new switch for GENERATE (optimize) and DESERIALIZE (gen_optimize) to activate the optimization of generated ABAP data for REF TO DATA (fewer references, easily readable and accessible).
+But it results in longer processing for data generation (~25%).
+The generation without optimization flag:
+With optimization flag:

-# Implicit generation of ABAP objects on deserialization
+## Implicit generation of ABAP objects on deserialization

 In addition to the explicit generation of the ABAP data objects from the JSON string, the deserializer supports an implicit way of generation, during DESERIALIZE(INT) call.
 To trigger generation, your output data structure shall contain a field with the type REF TO DATA, and the field name shall match the JSON attribute (pretty name rules are considered).
 Depending on the value of the field, the behavior may differ:
 * The value is not bound (initial): deserialize will use generation rules when creating corresponding data types of the referenced value
 * The value is bound (but may be empty): the deserializer will create a new referenced value based on the referenced type.

-## Example of implicit generation of ABAP data from JSON string
+### Example of implicit generation of ABAP data from JSON string
 ```abap
 TYPES:
   BEGIN OF ts_dyn_data1,